Lecturer in the Law of Obligations

 Telephone: 0116 252 2366

-David has practised as a barrister and solicitor in Canada (Ontario) in the areas of civil litigation and employment.
-He has also worked as a public sector labour relations consultant.
-Prior to joining Leicester, David completed his Ph.D. at the London School of Economics.
-His doctorate examined how education reforms transformed teachers’ work as unionised professionals in Canada and the United Kingdom.
-David’s research focuses on obligations, with a special interest in the obligations of professionals.
+David has practised as a barrister and solicitor in Canada (Ontario) and has worked as a consultant on various projects from labour relations to education.
+Prior to joining Leicester, he completed his Ph.D. at the London School of Economics.
+David’s research focuses on obligations with a special interest in the obligations of professionals.

-Contract, education (reform, labour relations), employment and tort, particularly the obligations of professionals
+Contract, employment and tort, particularly the obligations of professionals

 - ‘Seeking a normative solution for an exceptional circumstance’ (2011) Journal of Personal Injury Law 144.